A Critic’s Meta-Review: 5/5

-Do not let the title fool you — this is not a tale of braggadocio.
-This is a truly heartbreaking story about a confused little boy who took a few wrong turns while trekking through life and ended up in one of the slimiest (and yet, also, one of the oldest) trades there is — the pimp game.
+Do not let the title fool you—this is not a tale of braggadocio.
+This is a heartbreaking story about a confused little boy who took a few wrong turns while trekking through life and ended up in one of the slimmest (and yet one of the oldest) trades—the pimp game.

-Beyond serving as a cautionary tale, however, this book also has some really sound advice to offer throughout its pages — particularly for young men who are just now beginning to navigate the world of thieves, liars, and snakes.
-One of the best pieces of advice in the whole book actually comes fairly early on, from one of the older pimps who had taken young Slim under his wing (I can’t remember his name but I’m sure it was something stupid like Big Corn Dawg or Deep Dish Daddy [actually...if that one isn’t taken I would like to adopt it as my moniker for the foreseeable future]):
+Beyond serving as a cautionary tale, however, this book also has some sound advice to offer throughout its pages — particularly for young men just now beginning to navigate the world of thieves, liars, and snakes.
+One of the best pieces of advice in the whole book comes pretty early on from one of the older pimps who had taken young Slim under his wing (I can’t remember his name, but I’m sure it was something stupid like Big Corn Dawg or Deep Dish Daddy [actually...if that one isn’t taken I would like to adopt it as my moniker for the foreseeable future]):

 You gotta make like you don’t even have a swipe.
 You gotta keep your mind on the scratch.
 Stay cold and brutal, cop your scratch first; don’t let them Georgia you.
 They’ll laugh at you.
 They’ll cut you loose like a trick after they flim-flammed you.
 Your scratch cop is the only way to put a hook in their stinkin’ asses.

 For those of you that are not fluent in pimpology (Lord knows I wasn’t until I got to flipping through the glossary section of this book, which is a goldmine of terms and phrases that I wish I had known about when I was a young buck), allow me to translate what you have just read into a more decipherable dialect: